sesiii/Agent-Router/README.md

 The brain of the system.
 It intercepts the user query, classifies the intent, and determines the necessary threshold for accuracy vs. cost.

 ### 2. The Knowledge Base: MCP-Powered Benchmark Database
-Instead of running expensive evaluations at runtime, this framework relies on an **MCP Server** connected to a rich database of LLM benchmarks (gathered during prior applied research at Ericsson).
+Instead of running expensive evaluations at runtime, this framework relies on an **MCP Server** connected to a rich database of LLM benchmarks.
 * The database contains historical performance data (Accuracy, Peak Memory, Latency) for various models across highly specific domains (Medical, Finance, Mathematics, Coding, etc.).
 * The MCP server exposes this data via secure tool calls, allowing the orchestrator to instantly pull the exact metrics needed to make an informed routing decision.